sakshikolekar03/Project-Command-Utility/README.md

         Step 2: Go to Activity folder by using 'cd' command Step 3: Run command: "node mycli.js help"
         Note: you can run any command from the given three commands.

+If you want to see exection demo video, please visit: https://youtu.be/L4Ws5ZUMVDM